Virginia’s Historic Triangle: Explore Important Colonial History at Jamestown, Williamsburg, and Yorktown

 5. If planning to dine at one of the Colonial Williamsburg or Merchants Square restaurants, book your reservations ahead of your trip.

 6. Visit the bakery (on Duke of Gloucester Street near the Capitol) to purchase freshly baked ginger cookies (yum!), sandwiches, and other refreshments.
-There are picnic tables outside in the back for you to enjoy your treats.
+There are picnic tables out back for you to enjoy your treats.

 The metal crafter’s workshop in Colonial Williamsburg